Charme-Lee/CHALIS24038_PTO2502_GroupA_Charme_Lishivha_JSL02/README.md

 # JSL02 Project: Kanban (Task Manager)

-🚀 Task Input and Status Validation System
+## 🚀 Task Input and Status Validation System

+💡*This project is a continuation of JSL01*

 ## 📋 Overview